 Can I add checkbox filters above the table?

-filters="true" to the shortcode or select "Show based on columns in table" on the plugin settings page, then filters will only appear above the table if your table contains any filterable columns, such as categories or tags.
+If you select "Show based on table content", the filters will only appear if your table contains any filterable columns, such as categories or tags.

 If your table does not include any columns that can be filtered, then no filters will appear.
-Instead, please see the instructions above for choosing your own filters.
+Please see the instructions above.

 Attribute filters not working

-[product_table filters="att:size"] to list an attribute called 'size'), make sure you have added your attributes globally Products → Attributes.
+Make sure you have added your attributes globally in Products → Attributes.
 If you create attributes individually for each product then they will act in a standalone way and can't be used to group products in the filter dropdowns.

-WooCommerce Product Table comes with its own version of all the built-in filter widgets that come with WooCommerce.
+WooCommerce Product Table comes with its own version of the Shop widgets that come with WooCommerce.
 These are: